clay-curry/Math/chapters/algebra/symmetry.md

 Elements may be any kind of mathematical objects, including numbers, lists of numbers, mappings (functions) between sets of numbers, and even other sets.

-## Relations

 Relations and operations mathematically characterize the various kinds of structures that could exist between mathematical objects.
 Relation can also describe a connection between two elements of different sets.
 Operations provide a way to discuss and view arbitrary elements by combining or manipulating other elements of a set.
 Together, these concepts form the foundation of many branches of mathematics and are used to define mathematical objects such as groups, vector spaces, and fields.

-## Symetry

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U

-## Groups

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U

-## Cosets & Lagranges Theorem

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U

-## Normal Subgroups

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U

-## Morphisms of Groups

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 U